brianwillis/brianwillis.github.com/_posts/2017-03-26-the-ap-begins-allowing-they-as-a-singular-pronoun.md

 ---
 layout: post
-title: The AP Begins Allowing "They" as a Singular Pronoun
+title: The AP Begins Allowing “They” as a Singular Pronoun
 ---

 Lauren Easton, Director of Media Relations for the Associated Press, [quoting the next edition of the AP Stylebook on their blog][1]: